 Asked to identify those forces, Weaver named staunch Clinton supporter David Brock, former Clinton aide Zac Petkanas, and the “literati on Twitter.”

 Brock, a veteran operative who runs a network of well-funded Democratic research groups, has suggested that major donors wouldn’t support Sanders in a general election.
-And in a recent Politico story about the senator’s use of a private jet, Petkanas described the senator as “his royal majesty, King Bernie Sanders” and said that Sanders spent the 2016 general election in his “plush D.C. office” and “brand new second home on the lake” while “ thousands of volunteers braved the heat and cold to knock on doors until their fingers bled.”
-(In the general election, Sanders held 39 rallies in 13 states on behalf of Clinton’s campaign.)
+And in a recent Politico story about the senator’s use of a private plane, Petkanas described the senator as “his royal majesty, King Bernie Sanders," arguing that Sanders only left his “plush D.C. office” and “brand new second home on the lake” to campaign for Democrats in 2016 "if he was flown around on a cushy private jet like a billionaire master of the universe."
+(Sanders, whose aides did propose the use of a private plane paid for by the Democratic National Committee ahead of the general election, held 39 rallies in 13 states on behalf of Clinton’s campaign.)

 “It’s the tip of the spear,” Weaver said of Brock and Petkanas’ comments.